 There are a few research methods that can help you understand your audience better:

-Research of audience traits on forums, popular industry blogs, and trending social topics related to your core business
+5. Research audience traits on forums, popular industry blogs, and trending social topics related to your core business

 There are many other ways of conducting market research to define your audience — including hiring a firm to do it for you outright.
 Your own customers and experience within your industry can often be your best resource.